Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/multiple-backends.md

     deployment.apps/echo2 created
     ```

-1. Deploy an HTTPRoute that sends traffic to both the services.
+1. Deploy a HTTPRoute that sends traffic to both the services.
 By default, traffic is distributed evenly across all services:

     ```bash
    echo 'apiVersion: gateway.networking.k8s.io/v1beta1